fabiommendes/sidekick/docs/introduction.rst

 I wouldn't say it provides any tangible advantage over the previous case, but this code illustrates a powerful technique that can be really useful in other situations.
-We now want to take the good ideas from the previous code and make them more idiomatic and easy to use.
+We now want to take the good ideas from this example and make them more idiomatic and easy to use.